 The 660nm (red light) range is better for collagen production and other skin benefits, while the 850 (near-infrared) range is better for deep tissue issues like muscle recovery, joint discomfort, etc.

 I opted for the version that comes with a combination of both red and near-infrared wavelengths.
-If you want to try one out you can get $25 off your order with coupon code MOMMYPOTAMUS.
-(They have a 60 day free trial period, so if you don’t love it you just have ship it back in the original packaging.)
+They have a 60 day free trial period, so if you don’t love it you just have ship it back in the original packaging.

 What was your experience?